ktgiahieu/review-assistant/ExtractLatex/example_paper/arXiv-2404.12253v2/structured_paper/paper.md

 Our experiments were conducted using NVIDIA A100 40GB GPUs.
 Serving models based on Llama-2-70B or WizardMath-70B required 4 GPUs, while serving Llama-2-7B and Abel-002-7B was possible on a single GPU.
 Training the 70B models required 64 GPUs.

 ## Limitations and Future Work

-Despite the promising results demonstrated by <span class="smallcaps">AlphaLLM</span> in this study, there are several limitations that requires further exploration. ( <span class="upright"></span> ) Our current implementation employs relatively simple methods for generating synthetic prompts.
-Future iterations of <span class="smallcaps">AlphaLLM</span> should explore advanced techniques, such as Self-Instruct, to create both diverse and model capability-awared prompts. ( <span class="upright"></span> ) Although <span class="smallcaps">AlphaLLM</span> demonstrates improvements over base models, its performance in greedy sampling is substantially inferior to that observed when decoded with *η*<span class="smallcaps">Mcts</span>.
-This indicates that the full potential of MCTS for self-improvement in LLMs has not yet been fully realized.
-Two potential factors contributing to this issue have been identified: a) the self-improvement loop may not be leveraging sufficient data; and b) the base model may be limited in its capacity for rapid learning.
-Addressing these concerns could lead to more significant improvemens. ( <span class="upright"></span> ) In our existing framework, the critic models remain static.
-We will explore mechanisms to continually update critic models to adapt to new policy models.
-This will help ensure the discriminator-generator gap and improve the overall training dynamics. ( <span class="upright"></span> ) The evaluation of <span class="smallcaps">AlphaLLM</span> has been limited to mathematical reasoning tasks.
-To verify the generalizability and broader applicability of the framework, future research will need to extend its application to other domains.

 # NeurIPS Paper Checklist